 NUI Galway is committed to providing a world-class educational experience in the upcoming academic year.
 We are determined that our students will graduate with a degree of the highest standard, and will enjoy a student experience that is as supportive as we can make it to build new relationships and develop their talents.

-We anticipate a hybrid learning approach with as much face-to-face teaching and learning as possible under prevailing health and safety requirements at the time.
-The University is focused on delivering a high quality educational and social experience next year, for our communities on campus or online as required.
+The next academic year will be delivered through a blended approach with as much face-to-face teaching and learning as possible under prevailing health and safety requirements at the time.
+The University is focused on delivering a high quality educational and social experience for our communities on campus or online as required.